 Morzine has many restaurants and takeaway food options

 With a buzzing apres-ski scene and some truly amazing restaurants cooking up local and international dishes Morzine comes up trumps when it comes to eating and drinking out.
-From L’Etale which is a busy, vibrant restaurant serving up traditional Savoyarde classics and great for families & large groups.
-To high-end restaurants boasting Michelin stars such as L’Atelier located in the Hotel Le Samoyède.
-This is a real treat on your catered chalet night off.
-If you fancy a quick bite there are also many pizzas and takeaway food options in Morzine including Cusine 22, Hideout and DOHBROS.
+From L’Etale which is a busy, vibrant restaurant serving up traditional Savoyarde classics and great for families & large groups, to high-end restaurants boasting Michelin stars such as L’Atelier located in the Hotel Le Samoyède, you can really treat yourself in the evenings.
+If you fancy a quick bite there are also many pizzas and takeaway food options in Morzine including L'Improviste, Hideout and O'Chalet.

 Does Morzine have great apres-ski bars